pilotmoon/popclipweb/site/buy.md

 ## Student Discount

-Students can get a discount on a PopClip license key purchase, via [Student App Centre](https://studentappcentre.com/app/popclip).
+Students can get a discount on a PopClip license key via [Student App Centre](https://studentappcentre.com/app/popclip).

 ## Free

-If you cannot afford to buy PopClip, [send me an email](/support) and I will send you a 1-year license for free.
+If you cannot afford PopClip, [email](/support) me](/support), and I will send you a 1-year license for free.